CUCyber/constitution/README.md

 * Secretary
 * Webmaster

-Should an officer cede their position, such is to filled by an election at the next weekly meeting.
+Should an officer cede their position, such is to be filled by an election at the next weekly meeting.

 # Article VI